 10:30 — Lunch at Gonghwachun

 Gonghwachun at 43 Chinatown-ro is the restaurant most credited with adapting Chinese black-bean noodles into the Korean dish jajangmyeon around 1908.
-The original building next door is now a free Jajangmyeon Museum; this is the active restaurant.
+The original building next door is now the Jajangmyeon Museum (₩1,000 entry); this is the active restaurant.
 A bowl of jajangmyeon here costs ₩10,000; seafood jjamppong (spicy broth) is also ₩10,000.
 Arrive by 10:30 on weekends to beat the queue.
 Open daily 10:00–21:30.

 Walk from snack stop: 2 min · Time here: 60 min · Cost: ~₩10,000 per person